Andy Woodman

 Andrew John Woodman (born 11 August 1971) is an English football manager and former player, who played as a goalkeeper.
-He is currently the manager of EFL League Two club Bromley.
+He is currently the manager of EFL League One club Bromley.

 Woodman made league appearances for 10 clubs in England during his playing career.
 Following his retirement, aside from his managerial career, he has been a goalkeeping coach at several Premier League clubs, including Newcastle United, West Ham United, Crystal Palace, and Arsenal.

 Playing career

 Woodman spent the first five years of his career playing at Crystal Palace without making a first team appearance.
 In 1994, he moved to Exeter City making his debut at Lincoln City on the opening day of the season, but his time at St. James' Park was cut short following red cards in two successive matches.
 He was first sent off against Leyton Orient for violent conduct and then a week later for deliberate handball against Colchester United in the FA Cup.
 In both games, Woodman was replaced by 15-year old substitute Ross Bellotti, who remains the youngest goalkeeper ever to appear in the football league or FA Cup proper.

-Woodman moved to Northampton Town in March 1995 where he is regarded as something of a cult figure, being granted a testimonial by the club in summer 2007.
+Woodman moved to Northampton Town in March 1995.
 He was loaned to Brentford in January 1999 and then moved there on a free transfer.
 After loans spells at Southend United and Colchester United in 2000, he signed permanently for Colchester United for the start of the 2001–02 season.
 Woodman found himself loaned out again, this time to Oxford United in January 2002, before signing permanently for them when the loan ended in March.
 Woodman was released by Oxford United in 2004 and then played for Stevenage Borough, Redbridge and Thurrock.
-His final match for Thurrock was a 4-2 Conference South play-off defeat against Eastbourne Borough on 3 May 2005.
+His final match for Thurrock was a 4–2 Conference South play-off defeat against Eastbourne Borough on 3 May 2005.
 Woodman then briefly returned to the Football League with Rushden & Diamonds, making the final appearance of his career in a 2–1 defeat at Barnet on 29 October 2005.